Marriage Intensives & Online Counseling | Imago Therapy – The Marriage Restoration Project

 Effective Communication During Relationship Crisis: A 5-Step Framework to Reconnect When It Matters Most

-When couples contact me in a state of crisis, they often say something like,
+When couples reach out to me in crisis, they often say things like:

 Ask yourself:

-• Am I sharing from a place of truth or reactivity?
+• Am I speaking from truth or from reactivity?

 Ways to increase safety:

-• Avoid bringing up issues when either of you is hungry, tired, or overwhelmed
+• Avoid heavy talks when either of you is hungry, tired, or overwhelmed.

 Instead of: